 Rocker Cover

 When the cover nut is screwed down to the rocker gear nut there is 0.51" of the cylindrical part of the nut still above the cover.
-This is only a bit less than the thickness of the spacer, cup washer and rubber washer, which is why I can't get enough pressure on the cork gasket without one or more shims of gasket card under the cup-washer:
+This is only a bit less than the thickness of the spacer, cup washer and grommet, which is why I can't get enough pressure on the cork gasket without one or more shims of gasket card under the cup-washer:

 Stud proud of the rocker cover by five threads.
 One opinion has it that the top of the stud should be 1/4" below the face of the cover that the rubber washer sits on.
 This would imply that face should be level with a line drawn from the base of the filler tube, and the very top of the cover at the right end.
 This simply can't be the case as all Clausager's photos, for example, clearly show the rubber and cup washers sitting in a recess: